hbs-rcs/remote_learning/for_instructors.md

    on the smaller screen -- or arrange your notes stand.
 [Live coding](https://carpentries.github.io/instructor-training/14-live/index.html) is a skill, and proper setup helps both you and the attendees.

+1. If using only one large monitor, lower the resolution so that the screen sharing does not result in small fonts and windows for attendees.

 1. When starting the Zoom meeting session:
    * Ensure that all persons entering the session are muted: Click on Manage Attendees &gt; Attendees window More button &gt; select &quot;Mute Attendees